kollihk/PepperMint/README.md

 <img align="left" src="images/coca.png">

-In July 2021, and in observance of the Special Olympics, the soft drink behemoth teamed up with 3-D digital design studio Tafi for its inaugural NFT campaign.
-The campaign centered around “loot boxes,” which were basically virtual goodie bags that contained a variety of one-of-one digital assets — including a branded puffer jacket wearable NFT, a “sound visualizer” NFT (which “captures the experience of sharing a Coca-Cola”), and a “friendship card” NFT (a digital revival of the brand’s famous 1940s trading cards).
-Blending utility with nostalgia, Coca-Cola’s debut NFT drop is an iconic case study for brands that are looking to ingratiate themselves with the metaverse.
+In July 2021, Coke teamed up Tafi (3D digital design studio) for its inaugural NFT campaign.
+The NFT campaign centered around “loot boxes,” that were virtual goodie bags containing a variety of digital assets, including a branded puffer jacket wearable NFT, a sound visualizer NFT, and a friendship card NFT.
+Combining utility with nostalgia, Coca-Cola’s debut NFT drop is an iconic case study for brands entering the metaverse.

 #### Nike